dqromney/markups/projects/training/amazon/aws/aws.md

 - System Stability
     - Measure by how quickly a system can recover from downtime and how many changes succeed verses how many fail.
 - Right-sizing
   - The process of reviewing deployed resources and seeking opportunities to downsize when possible.
+- AWS Cost Explorer
+    - Identifies RI savings opportunities.
+- On-demand capacity reservations
+    - Customers can combine regional RIs with capacity reservations to benefit from billing discounts.